Kurt Lichtenstein: Death

 In October 1961 Lichtenstein was reporting on the inner German border.
 He wanted to travel the entire inner German border to report on the situation two months after the construction of the Berlin Wall.
 Lichtenstein began his trip in Lübeck in a red car, and by 12 October 1961 was in Wolfsburg in Lower Saxony.
 Around noon he reported to a border post in Brome-Zicherie.
 He followed county road 85, along the border, towards the Parsau Kaiser angle.
-At 6.5 kilometers, he talked with members of a LPG Brigade on German Democratic Republic (East German) territory.
-He crossed the shallow border ditch and the 10 meter wide border control strip.
+At 6.5 kilometers (4 miles), he talked with members of a LPG Brigade on German Democratic Republic (East German) territory.
+He crossed the shallow border ditch and the 10 meter (30') wide border control strip.
 Two border guards hailed him.
 As Lichtenstein was running in the direction of the Federal Republic of Germany (West Germany), the border guards shot him with submachine guns.
 Lichtenstein's body was in the border ditch, with one fifth of his body located on the Western side of the border.
 East German border guards transported him to a hospital, where he died.
 His body was cremated, and the ashes returned to his widow by post.

 In October 1961 a funeral service took place in Dortmund.
 The German Federal Republic's minister for All German Affairs, Ernst Lemmer, and the SPD member Herbert Wehner, were amongst the mourners.